 Mardi Gras, a holiday that you may also know as Fat Tuesday, happens every year in New Orleans (typically celebrated in January and February).
 Although the exact holiday is only one day (the 25th of February), the celebrations begin far earlier (as early as Three Kings Day (6th of January)).
-Here are 13 other interesting facts about this exciting holiday.
+Here’s another 13 fun facts about this exciting holiday.

 The first Mardi Gras parade was held back in 1838 back in New Orleans.

-There’s more than one parade, as they are held in numerous neighbourhoods throughout the city.
+There’s more than one parade, as they are held in numerous neighborhoods throughout the city.
 They are organised by groups called krewes, and each krewe picks a new parade theme every year.

 When they introduced floats back in 1857, the Mistick Krewe of Comus was credited with making New Orleans a popular destination for Mardi Gras parades.